marcosre4/marcosre4/README.md

 ### Hi there 👋 I'm Marcos nice to meet you!

-- 🔭 I’m currently working on Data Telemetry :blush:
+- 🔭 I’m currently working on Business Intelligence Analyst :blush:
-- 🌱 I’m currently learning databases with SQL Server, My SQL and Postgree SQL :computer:
+- 🌱 I’m currently learning Azure Cloud Computing, Tableu and Python :computer:
 - 👀 I'm interesting on SQL, Python, Json and JavaScript:heart:
 - :v: I’m looking to collaborate on Data modeling and queries with SQL, also creating programs envolving Python😎
 - 📫 How to reach me: marcosvinicius_rocha@hotmail.com